-Date submitted to Department of Education and Training: 29 September 2016
+Date submitted to Department of Education and Training: 28 April 2017

-Important Note: The Meat Industry Reference Committee advises that in addition to the schedule work outlined in this Work Plan, on occasion it may be necessary to seek urgent additional allocation of work for the meat industry to accommodate urgent requirements as a result of legislation or an overseas audit.
-If an urgent matter arises it will be necessary to seek funding not foreshadowed in the Work Plan in order to enable a timely response that does not inhibit market access.
+Important Note: The Meat Industry Reference Committee advises that in addition to the schedule work outlined in this work plan, on occasion it may be necessary to seek urgent additional allocation of work for the meat industry to accommodate urgent requirements as a result of legislation or an overseas audit.
+If an urgent matter arises, it will be necessary to seek funding not foreshadowed in the work plan in order to enable a timely response that does not inhibit market access.

-Planned review start (Year) TP name TP code Qualification name Qualification code Unit of competency name UOC code 2016 2016 Australian Meat Industry Training Package AMP Skills Set for Animal Welfare Officer Assistant - to meet European Union regulatory requirements TBA Units of competency identified during business case 2016 Australian Meat Industry Training Package AMP Non-trade engineering maintenance qualifications at Certificate II, III and IV ТВА Possible units and qualification structures to be identified for further industry consultation 2017 2017 Australian Meat Industry Training Package AMP Certificate II in Meat Processing (Abattoirs) and/or Certificate III in Meat Processing (General) AMP20315 and/or AMP30615 Suitable units in warehousing and logistics to be identified and/or developed for inclusion into existing qualifications New TBA
+Planned review start (Year) TP name TP code Qualification name Qualification code Unit of competency name Unit of competency code 2016 2016 Australian Meat Processing Training Package AMP Skill set for Animal Welfare Officer Assistant - to meet European Union regulatory requirements ТВА Units of competency identified during business case 2017 2017 Australian Meat Processing Training Package AMP Certificate II in Meat Processing (Abattoirs) and/or Certificate III in Meat Processing (General) AMP20316 and/or AMP30616 Review need for inclusion of new units, or revision of existing units, to meet customer requirements and new technologies for the handling and treatment of skins and hides New TBA 2017 Australian Meat Processing AMP Certificate III in Meat Processing (General) or (Quality Assurance) ТВА Identification or development of suitable units to address Threat and Vulnerability Assessment New TBA